rlivings39/learning-ai/python-lessons/README.md

 Decorators can take arguments.
 The outer function accepts the arguments then returns a function that returns a function.

+#### Class decorators

+Decorators can be applied to class definitions too.
+They're the same as doing `MyClass = decorator(MyClass)`.

+Class decorators typically inspect or do something with the class definition and return the original class.
+Maybe they replace or wrap one method of the class like logging all `__getattr__` calls.

+Base classes can observe inheritance by implementing `@classmethod def __init_subclass__(cls, **kwargs)`.

+[Exercise 7.3](./python-mastery/Exercises/ex7_3.md) has a great usage of class decorators and descriptors to do validation.

 #### Method decorators

 There are a few standard decorators for classes `@staticmethod, @classmethod, @property`